-Jackson Pollock's mythic reputation rests largely on the artistic breakthrough of his large action paintings made between 1947 and 1951, as well as on his dramatic life and death.
+Jackson Pollock's mythic reputation rests largely on the artistic breakthrough of his large paintings made from 1947 to 1951, as well as on his dramatic life and death.

-Pollock's complex imagery derived from diverse sources including Navajo sand painting, Asian calligraphy, and personal revelations stemming from his psychotherapy sessions.
+Pollock's complex imagery derived from diverse sources including Navajo sand painting, Asian calligraphy, Picasso’s more violent imagery, and personal revelations stemming from his Jungian psychotherapy sessions.
 From the 1930s to the early 1940s, while working for the Federal Arts Project and assisting the revolutionary Mexican muralist David Alfaro Siqueiros, Pollock's style evolved from a dark, turbulent form of regionalism to a more freely rendered abstract expressionism.
 By 1943 he had his first solo exhibition at Peggy Guggenheim's Art of This Century gallery, an instrumental showcase for artists working in the vanguard.
-A few years later he began to receive regular payment for his artwork, married artist Lee Krasner, and settled on Long Island.
-During the next decade Pollock developed his monumentally influential "poured" paintings by dripping and flinging intricate layers of paint all over his canvases.
-Despite his fame and success, Pollock was plagued by psychological instability and alcoholism.
-He died in a violent single car crash near his home in 1956.
+Two years later he married artist Lee Krasner and settled on Long Island.
+During the next decade Pollock developed his monumentally influential "poured" paintings by dripping and flinging intricate layers of paint all over his canvases, which were hailed by the influential critic Clement Greenberg.
+Despite his fame and some commerical success, Pollock was plagued by psychological instability and alcoholism.
+He died in a violent single-car crash near his home in 1956.